 My dissertation prototyped and evaluated three arts-based methods for researching experiences and perceptions of violence among Louisville, KY females ages 11-21, comparing results to data from quantitative violence-related surveys among the same populations.
 Results indicate that these prototypes aided disclosure (thus improving data), were time- and cost-effective, supported community-led health education, and offered significant potential for research reciprocity—all with minimal researcher intrusion.
 As such, they offer promising models for continued methodological innovation in advancement of health equity.

 My work is grounded in research regarding stigma, shame, trauma, ACEs, mental health, and intersectional disparities.
 I also draw on extensive academic backgrounds in critical pedagogy, Women’s and Gender Studies, Rhetoric, and the arts to develop innovative strategies for research, dissemination, public education, and resource provision.

 What do researchers miss about a population when our means of communication cannot accommodate stigma or varied abilities, or when they cannot reach across cultural difference—or across trauma?

-To what extent might over-reliance on standard research strategies or epistemological stances actually perpetuate health inequities—by requiring that health, healthcare, and health behaviors be communicated and assessed according to dominant norms?
-(By contrast, what might creative strategies make visible, say-able, ask-able, research-able, knowable?)
+How might over-reliance on limited research strategies actually perpetuate health inequities—by requiring that health, healthcare, and health behaviors be communicated and assessed according to dominant norms?

 What can we learn about a community's assets, needs, and priorities by observing and analyzing the art that its members create, celebrate, and share?